RemoteTechnologiesGroup/RemoteTech/guide/index.md

 **Example:** a probe is ten light-minutes away and about to pass behind a planet for a burn, which is scheduled 20 minutes from now.
 Type "20m" into the delay box and hit enter to set it as the current delay.
 Then issue a command to (for example) point retrograde.
 The flight queue will read "9m56s+10m00s", indicating that the signal will take just under ten minutes to reach the ship, followed by ten minutes before the ship acts on it.

 Cancellations are not affected by manual delay, so a command will be removed from the queue as soon as the cancellation reaches the ship.
-This makes manual delay helpful if you want to review a complex sequence of commands before they are executed.
+This makes manual delay helpful if you want to edit a complex sequence of commands before they are executed.

 ####Autopilot commands